Lab materials

 Requirements

-- Follow the step-by-step guide when solving this task!
+- Follow the step-by-step guide to solve the task!

-- The program must ask for a predefined password when starting.
-You must not allow the user past it until a correct password is entered.
+- The program must ask for a predefined password.
+It must not allowed to proceed before a correct password is entered.

-- User is asked for a sentence.
-Program will show how many characters there were in the given sentence (including spaces, punctuation).
+- Ask user for a sentence.
+The program must show how many characters there were in the given sentence (including spaces, punctuation).

-- The user is asked for a search phrase, after which it will output whether the phrase was present in the originally entered sentence (yes/no answer).
+- The user is asked for a search phrase.
+Check if the search phrase was present in the previously entered sentence (yes/no answer).

-- User is asked for 2 words, which are used to compose a sentence
+- User is asked for two words, which are used to compose a sentence

-- You can choose the types of words yourself (e.g. verbs, nounds, names of items, names of people etc)
+- You can choose the types of words yourself (e.g. verbs, nouns, names of items, names of people etc)

 - You can also choose the sentence you wish to compose